“In ancient times cats were worshipped as gods; they have not forgotten this.”

 How do I adopt from HOPE Humane Society?

 We love visitors at our adoptions center.
-We are open from 10 AM to 7 PM Monday through Saturday and 10 am to 5 pm on Sundays and typically have over 100 animals at any one time for you to visit with.
+We are open from 10 AM to 7 PM Monday through Saturday and Closed on Sundays and typically have over 100 animals at any one time for you to visit with.
 If you find an animal that you are interested in, our adoption counselors can assist you in giving any information that we may have on that pet.
 You will be asked to fill out an adoption questionnaire and a photo identification is required for all adoptions so please remember to bring one with you.

 Do you require spaying/neutering of adopted pets?

 Yes.
 We are committed to ending pet overpopulation and consider spaying and neutering the number one solution to this tragic problem.
 A small number of our pets are already spayed or neutered before coming to HOPE Humane Society and those who have not been are altered while they are at the shelter.
 Barring an illness that would prevent such operation prior to adoption, 100 percent of the cats and dogs adopted are already surgically altered.

 We started a 2 year plan to go No Kill on April 1, 2016.
 This plan is a major undertaking for us and we will not be able to achieve this goal without the help and support of the whole community!
 Read more about our No Kill plan here.